jordanshatford/clip-queue/docs/COMMANDS.md

 `!cqclose`: Close the queue, preventing any further clips submitted in chat from being added.

+`!cqclear`: Clear the queue, removing all clips.
+These clips can be resubmitted.

 `!cqprev`: Switch back to the previous clip.

 > NOTE: if there is no previously viewed clip, this will end the viewing of the current clip anyways